 Anderson, Chapter 5.
 “State Formation and Colonial Control: Turkey, Iran, Syria, Lebanon, Iraq, Transjordan and Saudi Arabia in the 1920s and 1930s,” 199-239 (read by October 4).

 Maktabi, Rania.
 “The Lebanese Census of 1932 Revisited.
 Who Are the Lebanese?,” The British Journal of Middle Eastern Studies, Vol. 26, No. 2 (Nov., 1999), pp. 219-241 (read for Oct 6).

 Choose one of the two articles for class discussion on March 7 (will be divided in class):

 Khoury, Philip S. "Syrian Urban Politics in Transition: The Quarters of Damascus during the French Mandate."
 International Journal of Middle East Studies 16, no. 4 (1984): 507-40.

 Hanna Batatu “Of the Diversity of Iraqis, the Incohesiveness of their Society, and their Progress in the Monarchic Period toward a Consolidated Political Structure,” in his book The Old Social Classes and the Revolutionary Movements in Iraq (Princeton: Princeton University Press, 1978), Chapter 2.

 James Jankowski “Nasserism and Egyptian State Policy 1952-1958,” in James Jankowski and Gershoni, Israel (eds.)
-Rethinking Nationalism in the Arab Middle East, New York 1997 (hereafter: Rethinking), Chapter 8.
+Rethinking Nationalism in the Arab Middle East, New York 1997 (hereafter: Rethinking), Chapter 8 (read by Oct 20)

-9. The Cold War Years: Peace Resolutions and Civil conflicts (Oct 27-Nov 1)
+9. The Cold War Years: Peace Resolutions and Civil conflicts (March 28-March 30)

 Quandt, William.
 “Camp David and Peace Making in the